 However, there is a mechanism whereby an appeal can be made to have the late submission accepted by the court.
 The outcome of such an appeal depends on whether there are any extenuating circumstances e.g. in the event of serious illness or death of the applicant’s legal counsel.
 If all the elements of the appeal cannot be submitted within the 3-week period when an appeal has to be lodged, the legal counsel can ask for an extension to complete the appeal.
 This is often granted.
 If the applicant wants an oral hearing at court, this has to be specifically requested.
-When this is done and the request is refused, however, the applicant is not always informed by counsel that the request has been turned down and can live in hope that he or she will be able to put forward their case in court.
+When this is done and the request is refused, and a date is set for the completion of the submission and any arguments that would have been presented in a court appearance can be submitted in writing.

-The Migration Court of Appeal procedures
+Onward appeal before the Migration Court of Appeal

 “Leave to appeal to the Migration Court of Appeal is issued if:

-(1) it is of importance for the guidance of the application of the law that the appeal is examined by the Migration Court of Appeal or
+- it is of importance for the guidance of the application of the law that the appeal is examined by the Migration Court of Appeal or

-The applicant and the Migration Agency have 3 weeks to appeal to the Migration Court of Appeal after the delivery of the Migration Court’s decision to the applicant.17 Decisions of the Migration Court of Appeal are final and non-appealable.
+The applicant and the Migration Agency have 3 weeks to appeal to the Migration Court of Appeal after the delivery of the Migration Court’s decision to the applicant.
+Decisions of the Migration Court of Appeal are final and non-appealable.

 The Migration Court of Appeal is the main source of jurisprudence in the Swedish asylum system.
 Decisions by the Migration Courts are not deemed to set precedent, even though they may contain important legal reasoning.